ISODN/ISODN-bot/README.md

 # ISODN-bot
-A discord bot for the International Science Olympiad Discord Netowork.
+A discord bot for the International Science Olympiad Discord Network.

 ## Hosting
 ### System Requirements